Zepyhrus/mecheye_python_interface/README.md

 ## Quick Start

-In terminal, change your working directory to the repo, and the run :
+In terminal, change your working directory to the repo, then in  **sample.py**, modify the IP address in line19 to your actual camera address, then run:

 ```powershell
 python sample.py